 Alternatively, you may be wondering: why bother picking a single k?
 Wouldn't it be nice to reveal a hierarchy of clusterings of our data, showing both coarse and fine groupings?
 Indeed hierarchical clustering is another important class of clustering algorithms, beyond k-means.
-These methods can be useful for discovering tree-like structure in data, and they work a bit like the decision trees we will see later in Chapter 12, where initially a coarse split of the data is applied at the root of the tree, and then as we descend the tree we split the data in ever more fine-grained ways.
+These methods can be useful for discovering tree-like structure in data, and they work a bit like this: initially a coarse split/clustering of the data is applied at the root of the tree, and then as we descend the tree we split and cluster the data in ever more fine-grained ways.
 A prototypical example of hierarchical clustering is to discover a taxonomy of life, where creatures may be grouped at multiple granularities, from species to families to kingdoms.